Home > What is it Like to Ride a Haute Route with Us? A Rider Turned Rep, Chris Breckon, Tells Us His Story!

 Here at Sports Tours International, we’ve been working with the Haute Route since their very first edition in 2011.
 In that time we’ve built up a great knowledge of what we can do to support hundreds of cyclists, as they take on these iconic multi-day cycling events.
 From providing ideally located hotels, to guaranteed race entries and rider support from our experienced team; we know how to help you get the most out of your trip.
 In this blog, we catch up with a Haute Route veteran and a former Sports Tours International rider, who is now a Sports Tours International cycling rep, Chris Breckon.
 His insight of being on both of sides of our Haute Route Experience is crucial and helps us relay valuable knowledge to you, to help you conquer Haute Routes in the future.

 I first heard about Haute Route through one of the other Sports Tours International trips that I was on.
-The guide on that trip (Darrel) said that, as I seemed to like climbing mountains, I should consider doing a Haute Route, and that he had been organising the Sports Tours trips for the Haute Route for the last few years.
+The guide on that trip (Darrel) said that, as I seemed to like climbing mountains, I should consider doing a Haute Route.
+He had been organising the Sports Tours trips for the Haute Route for the last few years, and seemed to really know his stuff.
 So, I did a decent amount of research into Haute Route events and decided it was an event I’d like to set as my ‘big challenge’ for the following year.

 I could see there were two ways to do a Haute Route, either direct through the event, or to book it through a tour operator.
 I had already done many Gran Fondo and one day events, all around Europe, over the years, and had always gone independently, so booking my own hotels, arranging my own transport, so this side of the logistics did not worry me.
 However, after considering all the options and the advantages/disadvantages, I was sure 100% that the Tour Operator route was the clear winner for me.